Ricaz/NobelBeerCS/README.md

 ## Rules

-The rules for the game is as follows:
+General rules:
+* When you get a kill, start drinking immediately
+* You must always drink with your keyboard hand
+* When you get knifed, stand on your chair and say "I was knifed by NAME" (probably Emil)

+Drinking rules:
-* There are 20 sips in one beer (33cl)
+* There are 20 sips in a 33cl beer
-* When you drink, you must do so with your keyboard hand, so you can't move while drinking
 * At the start of each round, everyone drinks 1 sip (*FÆLLES KÅÅÅL*)
-* You drink 2 sips when you get a kill
+* Get a kill: 2 sips
-* You drink 1 sip when you die
+* Get killed: 1 sip
-* You drink half a beer if you commit suicide
-* You finish your beer if you kill a teammate
-* When you get knifed, you must stand on your chair and say "I was knifed by <name>"
+* Suicide: 10 sips
+* Teamkill: Finish your beer!

 ## Main mod features

-At first, we just wanted to make a mod that forced people to freeze when they got a kill, to prevent people from cheating (bind +forward on their mouse, for example).
+At first, we just wanted to make a mod that forced people to freeze when they got a kill, to prevent people from cheating (bind `+forward` on their mouse, for example).

 Here is a list of current features:
 * When you get a kill, you freeze for 4-5 seconds